this-is-bennyk/FNF-Benjine/README.md

 ### Some nice quality-of-life changes
 - A slightly redesigned Story Mode menu

 ![No more strangely disproportionate characters that are out of sync with the beat lol](https://cdn.discordapp.com/attachments/982020014284607518/982026431309697044/unknown.png "No more strangely disproportionate characters that are out of sync with the beat lol")
-- All sorts of scroll options
+- All sorts of scroll types

 ![Downscroll](https://cdn.discordapp.com/attachments/982020014284607518/982027542041100329/unknown.png "Downscroll")
 ![Middlescroll](https://cdn.discordapp.com/attachments/982020014284607518/982027791107235950/unknown.png "Middlescroll")
 ![Down-the-middle-scroll (for the osu! and Quaver fans)](https://cdn.discordapp.com/attachments/982020014284607518/982028000717570108/unknown.png "Down-the-middle-scroll (for the osu! and Quaver fans)")
 - A bunch of options!
 (Coming soon: and mods can add their own!)

 ![Gameplay options](https://cdn.discordapp.com/attachments/982020014284607518/982029464668106812/unknown.png "Gameplay options")
 ![Sound options (more than just the master volume)](https://cdn.discordapp.com/attachments/982020014284607518/982029515373019137/unknown.png "Sound options (more than just the master volume)")
 ![Way more control over the controls](https://cdn.discordapp.com/attachments/982020014284607518/982029579222929448/unknown.png "WWay more control over the controls")

 ### Mods are supported and easy to install!
 - Create basic mods that are automatically meshed into the base Benjine...

 <p align="center">
  <img src="https://cdn.discordapp.com/attachments/982020014284607518/982021358856859759/unknown.png">
  <img src="https://cdn.discordapp.com/attachments/982020014284607518/982021391706652752/unknown.png">